qvattr0/handwriting-recognition/README.md

 # Introduction

-A simple 3-layer machine learning model for identifying handwritten digits.
-Utilizes a backpropagation algorithm.
+A project attempting to implement multiple machine learning algorithms for identifying handwritten digits.
+The architectures include:
+- Multi-layer Perceptron
+-